-The US Business Law Academy will present a total of three courses, each consisting of a total of sixteen hours of classroom instruction presented over the course of four consecutive days.
+The US Business Law Academy will present a total of 48 hours of classroom instruction.
+It will include three or four courses, each consisting of a total of eight to sixteen hours of classroom instruction presented over the course of either two or four consecutive days.
+(Please see the Program Calendar for details.)
 Lectures will be presented each class day for two hours in the morning and two hours in the afternoon.
-Lunch will be provided one or two days per week, when senior administrators present non-academic talks on Columbia Law School’s LLM program; international career strategies; and other topics.
-Fridays will be reserved for non-academic visits to law firms, courts, financial institutions, and/or other sites of professional and cultural interest throughout New York City.
+Lunch will be occasionally be provided in conjunction with lunchtime talks on practice-oriented or other non-academic topics.
+Fridays will be reserved for visits to law firms, courts, financial institutions, and/or other sites of professional and cultural interest throughout New York City.

-Program participants will have access to accommodations located in student residence halls on or adjoining Columbia University’s iconic New York City campus.
+Subject to availability, as space is limited, program participants will have access to accommodations located in student residence halls on or adjoining Columbia University’s iconic New York City campus.
 All rooms will be single-occupancy, with shared bathroom facilities.
-Subject to availability (space is limited), rooms are available from Saturday, July 8 through Saturday, July 29.
+Rooms are generally available from Saturday, July 4 through Saturday, July 25.
 While special arrangements may be possible for groups, we regret that we cannot accommodate early arrivals or late departures for individuals.

-Several lunches, on days when a guest speaker addresses the program, will be provided by the US Business Law Academy at no additional cost.
+On days when a guest speaker addresses the program, lunch will be provided by the US Business Law Academy at no additional cost.
+(Please see Program Calendar for details.)
 Program participants will be responsible for other meals, and will have access to Columbia University’s student cafeterias and a wide range of area restaurants and markets.
 Special arrangements for groups may be available on request.

-Participants who are not U.S. citizens or permanent residents of the United States will most likely require a J-1 visa (and not a tourist or business visa) to participate in the program.
-The Office of International Programs, in conjunction with Columbia University’s International Scholars and Students Office (ISSO), will advise admitted students about these requirements on an individual basis.
-Columbia University will not charge an additional fee for J-1 visa sponsorship, but participants should be aware that visa application fees may be required by the US consulate at the time of your visa application.
+Participants who are not U.S. citizens or permanent residents of the United States will most likely require a J-1 visa (and not a tourist or business visa, or visa waiver).
+Columbia Law School’s Office of International Programs, in conjunction with Columbia University’s International Scholars and Students Office (ISSO), will advise admitted students about these requirements on an individual basis.
+Columbia University will not charge an additional fee for J-1 visa sponsorship, but participants should be aware that visa application fees of approximately $300 may be charged by the US consulate in conjunction with visa applications.

 21. Academic Credentials

-All participants in the US Business Law Academy who satisfy class attendance and participation expectations will receive a formal Statement of Attendance from Columbia Law School, bearing the signature of the Dean for International and Comparative Law programs.
+All participants in the US Business Law Academy who satisfy class attendance and participation expectations will receive a formal Statement of Attendance from Columbia Law School, bearing the signature of the Dean of the Law School and the Dean for International and Comparative Law programs.

 22. Exam Policy